sommerbe/dispersion-toolkit-manpages/src/adapter/readmatrix.md

 **\--domain-boundary**=*LIST_OF_NUMBERS*
-:   A list of numbers
+:   A list of non-quoted numbers

     n1 n2 ... nk